-In 2013, TSBC is partnered with the BC Used Oil Management Association in its 8th annual Ambassador Program.
-Through this program, TSBC is engaging retailers, local governments, the media and the public directly in discussions about the successes, issues, and opportunities to improve the tire recycling program in BC.
-A key success story from this program in 2013 was the recruitment of 104 new Return to Retailer (R2R) sites.
-R2Rs provide the public with convenient, no cost disposal of up to four tires, contributing to the goal of fewer tires abandoned in rural and urban landscapes.
+In 2014, TSBC partnered with the BC Used Oil Management Association in its 9th annual Ambassador Program.
+Through this program, TSBC engages retailers, local governments, the media and the public directly in discussions about the BC tire recycling program's successes, issues, and opportunities for improvement.
+A key success story from the 2014 program was the recruitment of 108 new R2R sites.
+R2Rs provide the public with a convenient, no cost disposal option for up to four tires, contributing to the goal of fewer tires abandoned in rural and urban landscapes.

-The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2014 Ambassador Program.
+The success of this program's outreach and the ability to connect one on one with stakeholders has resulted in TSBC participating in the 2015 Ambassador Program.